Linaro/lava/doc/v2/glossary.rst

   inline
     A type of test definition which is contained within the job submission instead of being fetched from a URL.
-These are useful for debugging tests and are recommended for the synchronisation support within :term:`multinode` test jobs.
+These are useful for debugging tests and are recommended for the synchronization support within :term:`multinode` test jobs.

     .. seealso:: :ref:`inline_test_definitions`